 a.
 Stage 1: Inclusion Safety

 Inclusion safety is the first stage in the 4 stages of psychological safety.
 It refers to the feeling of being accepted, respected, and included within the team or organization.
-When team members feel a sense of inclusion, they are more likely to participate in team activities, share their perspectives, and contribute to the group’s objectives.
+When team members feel included, they are more likely to join team activities.
+They will share their ideas and help the group reach its goals.

 Leaders play a crucial role in fostering inclusion and safety by establishing a culture of respect, empathy, and fairness.
 This involves setting clear expectations, recognizing and appreciating diverse perspectives, and addressing any instances of bias or discrimination promptly.